 The QB’s longevity as an NFL player is rare.
 According to Statista.com, the average NFL quarterback’s career is just 4.44 years.
 That stat isn’t slowing Brady down.
 After moving on to the Tampa Bay Buccaneers as a free agent in 2020, he led the Buccaneers to an 11-5 record in the regular season, then to their second Super Bowl championship in franchise history.
 It was the seventh title for Brady, following six with New England.
 The Buccaneers’ 31-9 win over the Kansas City Chiefs in Super Bowl LV came at Raymond James Stadium in Tampa, Fla. — the Bucs’ home stadium.

 In his stellar career with the Patriots, he led the team to a record nine Super Bowl appearances.
-Brady has earned $230 million in salary and another $100 million in endorsements, according to Celebrity Net Worth.
+Brady has earned $230 million in salary over his career and another $150 million in endorsements, according to Celebrity Net Worth.
 His history of endorsements includes Under Armour, UGG, Tag Heuer and Aston Martin, and Forbes, in 2022, estimated he had made $52 million in endorsement money in the past year.

 As a sixth-round pick out of Michigan in 2000, Brady earned $231,500 in his rookie season.
 In his second season, he replaced the injured Drew Bledsoe and led the Patriots to a Super Bowl upset over the St. Louis Rams.
 In August 2002, he signed a four-year extension worth nearly $30 million.
 His numbers only went up from there.

 If and when Brady retires for good, he will leave the NFL as the holder of most major statistical quarterback records.
-A three-time NFL Most Valuable Player, Brady is the all-time leader in pass attempts (10,598) and touchdown passes (581).
+A three-time NFL Most Valuable Player, Brady is the all-time leader in pass attempts and touchdown passes.
 His 6,778 pass completions are No. 2 on the list (Drew Brees, 7,142) as are his 79,204 yards passing (Brees, 80,358).
 Brees retired following the 2020 season.